RandyGaul/cute_framework/doc/protocol.md

 ## Disconnect Sequence

 In order to gracefully disconnect, either the client or the server can perform the Disconnect Sequence, which means to fire off a series of *disconnect packet*'s in quick succession (e.g. in a for loop).
-The number of packets is defined by the DISCONNECT_SEQUENCE_PACKET_COUNT tuning parameter (see [tuning parameters](#tuning-parameters)).
+The number of packets is defined by the DISCONNECT_SEQUENCE_PACKET_COUNT tuning parameter (see [Tuning Parameters](#tuning-parameters)).
 The purpose of the redundancy is to be statistically likely that one of the packets gets through to the endpoint, even in the face of packet loss.

 ## Tuning Parameters